Loading Tool

 3. The private key is contained within bytes 1-33 (i.e. ignore the first 2 characters, then take the next 64 characters).

-You can also extract the extra data from the WIF private key (if you need to):
+You can also extract additional data from the WIF private key (if you need to):

 Code